This homemade Honey Cinnamon Lip Balm makes an easy gift. With only a few, non-toxic ingredients, you’ll be surprised at how easy it is to whip up.

 Ergo, no pumpkin lip balm. 🙁

-Thankfully, though, after leaving out the pumpkin (and adding in some actual beeswax), the remaining ingredients make a very nice lip balm!
+Thankfully, though, after leaving out the pumpkin (and adding in some actual beeswax), the remaining ingredients make a very nice Honey Cinnamon lip balm instead!

 Please don’t read this little story and think, “Why go to all that trouble when I could just buy some lip balm?”
 Without peaches and pumpkin, lip balm is very quick and easy to make. 😉 And it’s so much cheaper than store-bought, since organic, non-toxic lip balm can be quite pricy.

 In a small saucepan, bring about a pint of water to simmer over medium heat.
 Place an oven-safe bowl over the saucepan, making a double broiler.

 Add beeswax, shea butter, coconut oil, and apricot oil to the bowl and heat until beeswax melts, stirring every now and again.